-The final two worksheets are a labeling activity, can the kids name each phase of the moon.
+The final two worksheets are a labeling activity, can the students name each phase of the moon?

 The final worksheet, which is actually the very first activity is about what the kids want to find out about the phases of the moon.

 Additional resources about the moon

 If the kids are interested even further in stargazing and finding more about the moon, I highly recommend investing in a good telescope.